NICHD-BSPC/intro-rnaseq-hpc/lessons/12_automating_workflow.md

 ### Writing the automation script!

-We will start writing the script on our laptops using a simple text editor.
-Let's begin with the shebang line and a `cd` command so that our results are all written on `/n/scratch/`.
+We will start writing the script on our laptops using a simple text editor such as TextEdit.
+Let's begin with the shebang line and a `cd` command so that our results are all written in our directory.

 ``` bash
 #!/bin/bash/